codeneuroio/QuickScore/README.md

 Lightning-fast behavioral scoring tool.

 ## About
-Scoring behavior is time consuming.
+Scoring behavior is time-consuming.
 Verifying pre-identified behavior is much faster.

 This application takes 1) video, 2) event timestamps, and 3) a timeseries.
 The video is then clipped into 1-s segments for faster scoring.